 During the most recently completed financial year, no management functions of the Corporation were, to any substantial degree, performed by a person or company other than the directors or executive officers (or private companies controlled by them, either directly or indirectly) of the Corporation, except for services provided by Erdene.
 The Corporation shares office space, management and administrative supplies and services with Erdene.
 In return, the Corporation pays Erdene a flat monthly fee to reimburse Erdene for the Corporation's share of these services and supplies.
-On November 9, 2012, the Corporation entered into an employment agreement with its President and CEO and entered into the Services Agreement.
 See "Executive Compensation - Employment, Consulting and Management Agreements".